 |Oat grass 100 mg||Amaranth (Amaranthus hypochondriacus) 50 mg|

 Sometimes called “Indian ginseng” this herb appears to have several effects like helping the immune system.
-Most effects however have not been well studied.
+Most effects, however, have not been well studied.
 One warning that is sometimes mentioned (but hard to corroborate) concerns pregnant women: ashwagandha may cause premature birth of the unborn baby.
-For more info, see my review of the weight loss supplement Avesil
+For more info, see

 Grape Seed Extract